 The glossy, corporate-sponsored face of football is the aspect of the game that has become the dominant force in recent years.
 It has received a lot of attention and, to a casual observer, may appear to be the only one.
-There should certainly be disquiet at the way life in South Africa has been presented during the tournament, backed up with support for campaigners who are attempting to change the lives of the population of what is still, for all the first-class stadia that have been built, a Third World country.
+There should certainly be disquiet at the way life in South Africa has been presented during the tournament, backed up with support for campaigners who are attempting to change the lives of the population of what is still, for all the first-class stadia that have been built, an unequal country.

 That said, to suggest that a love of football and a love of freedom can’t exist side-by-side in the human heart is to miss what many fans take from the game.
 It is also to ignore that, even in the so often despised professional game, the lowly can still beat those with greater resources.
 Barcelona, with its ‘more than a club’ ethos, can overtake the corporate-backed Red Devils.
 For many fans, that alone would be enough to secure utopia!